dkbaffour777/employee-tracker/README.md

 ## Description

-  Employee Tracker enables users view and manage the departments, roles, and employees of their company so that they can organize and plan their business.
-Node.js and inquirer library for command line user interfaces and a custom Javascript functionality that contains a markdown were used to accomplish this task.
+  Employee Tracker enables users to view and manage the departments, roles, and employees of their company so that they can organize and plan their business.
+Node.js, inquirer library and console table f were used to accomplish this task.

 !['app'](assets/images/app.PNG)